LiamKarlMitchell/toggl_active_collab_bridge/README.md

 ## Workflow
 When entering time entries into Toggl you should.
 1. Choose the appropriate Project and be working in the configured Workspace.
-2. Start the the description with #taskNumber where taskNumber is the value you see in Active Collab.
+2. Start the description with #taskNumber where taskNumber is the value you see in Active Collab.
+(Note: This is not the ID in the URL in Active Collab 7 but the one on the task as it opens up.)
+   You can also put a $ in front of the # in the task description to indicate if the time is billable.
 3. After syncing, review failed/ignored reasons and cross-check your times using the Active Collab and Toggl reporting features.

+Note: The task_number from Active Collab is entered in the descriptions of time entries in Toggl.
+However Time Entries are created to have a parent_id and TaskID set to the Active Collab Task ID, this is different to the Active Collab task_number that you see in the URL.

 ## Program Usage
 Start the program as needed to sync, you can leave it running longer there is a cron like schedule for running the sync operations..